team33/thekraken/README.txt

 11. Credits

-    Langouste was written and is maintained by Kris Rusocki <kszysiu@gmail.com>
+    The Kraken was written and is maintained by Kris Rusocki <kszysiu@gmail.com>

     Special thanks go to: